Course credit awarded by other than satisfactory completion of a course at Chattahoochee Technical College may be earned as follows:

 Chattahoochee Technical College recognizes previous postsecondary coursework from regionally or nationally accredited colleges that is applicable to a student’s program of study.
 A student who presents credit for evaluation and transfer should be aware that the awarding of credit does not guarantee that the college subsequently attended by the student will accept those credits.
 A student may receive credit for courses taken at another postsecondary institution by meeting the following criteria:

-- The courses must meet the quality of standards established by Chattahoochee Technical College and should consist of essentially the same content as the courses at CTC.
+- The courses must meet the quality of standards established by Chattahoochee Technical College and should consist of essentially the same content and credit hours as the courses at CTC.

 - An official transcript from the institution attended is on file in the Office of Admissions, verifying a grade of C or better for each course being considered for transfer credit.